rmuratov/muratov.space/content/cv.md

 #### Dec 2018 - Oct 2022

 As a Fullstack Developer at ATI.SU, I made significant contributions to the development of a freight exchange platform.
 I successfully migrated an outdated ASPX-based cargo search application to modern technologies, such as React, MobX, Webpack, SASS, and CSS Modules.
 Moreover, I actively participated in the frontend deployment process and contributed to the company's components library.
-Developed internal tools at regular hackathons, including an application for deciphering bitmasks..
+Developed internal tools at regular hackathons, including an application for deciphering bitmasks.
 Additionally, I developed a comprehensive JavaScript course for manual testers and provided training sessions.

 Key Contributions: